Religious fasting: Fast of Dawud

 Fast of Dawud (David): fasting alternate days the whole year round.
-This style of fasting is attributed to the prophet Dawud.
+This style of fasting is attributed to Dawud.
 The discouragement of fasting on Friday alone without also fasting on either Thursday or Saturday is lifted for those fasting consistently in this style.
 It results in around 140 optional fasts in a lunar year, which is around 355 days long.